 - Association of Postdoctoral Programs in Clinical Neuropsychology (APPCN)

-The postdoctoral fellowship program is a member of the APPCN and offers one 2-year training position in adult clinical neuropsychology.
+The postdoctoral fellowship program is a member of the APPCN and offers a two-year training position in adult clinical neuropsychology.
 Clinical experiences include 3-4 full neuropsychological assessments per week.
 The fellow will utilize both hands-on neuropsychological testing and the use of a technician or predoctoral student for neuropsychological testing.
-Fellows have opportunities to provide supervision and training to doctoral students, interns, psychometrists, and research assistants.
+Fellows have opportunities to provide supervision and training to doctoral students, interns, psychometrists and research assistants.
 Fellows will receive a face-to face clinical supervision on every case by Neuropsychology faculty.
 Assessment is primarily outpatient, although inpatient experience is available as well.
-Fellow have opportunities to rotate in the following rotations, educational opportunities, and research experiences:
+Fellow have opportunities to rotate in the following rotations, educational opportunities and research experiences:

-- Movement Disorder Clinic: The medical team at the Center for Neuromodulation of The Ohio State University's Wexner Medical Center is nationally recognized for their work in deep brain stimulation and focused ultrasound ablation treatment for conditions such as essential tremor and Parkinson’s disease.
-Our neuropsychology team provides pre and post-surgical cognitive and psychological evaluations to help identify candidates for surgery and monitor functioning over time.
-Fellows are involved a range of screening and comprehensive assessment opportunities.
-This rotation includes a strong emphasis in multidisciplinary consultation with other OSUMC providers including neurosurgeons, neurologists, radiologists, nursing, and research staff.
+- Movement Disorder Clinic: The medical team at the Center for Neuromodulation of The Ohio State University Wexner Medical Center is nationally recognized for their work in deep brain stimulation and focused ultrasound ablation treatment for conditions such as essential tremor and Parkinson’s disease.
+Our neuropsychology team provides pre- and postsurgical cognitive and psychological evaluations to help identify candidates for surgery and monitor functioning over time.
+Fellows are involved in a range of screening and comprehensive assessment opportunities.
+This rotation includes a strong emphasis in multidisciplinary consultation with other Ohio State Wexner Medical Center providers, including neurosurgeons, neurologists, radiologists, nursing and research staff.

-- Neuro-Oncology Clinic: The Ohio State University Comprehensive Cancer (OSUCCC – James) is one of just 51 NCI-designated comprehensive cancer centers in the nation.
+- Neuro-Oncology Clinic: The Ohio State University Comprehensive Cancer (OSUCCC – James) is one of just 51 National Cancer Institute (NCI)-designated comprehensive cancer centers in the nation.
 In this rotation, fellows have a unique opportunity to gain specialty neuro-oncology experience both at the OSUCCC – James and in our outpatient clinic.
 Neuropsychological evaluations include a broad range of screening and comprehensive assessment opportunities.
-Fellows may also participate in multidisciplinary case conference including neurosurgeons, neurologists, and radiologist.
+Fellows may also participate in multidisciplinary case conference including neurosurgeons, neurologists and radiologist.

 - Epilepsy Clinic: Ohio State’s Comprehensive Epilepsy Center is designated a level 4 epilepsy center, the highest rating of the National Association of Epilepsy Centers, for the advanced level of our medical and surgical epilepsy care.
 On this rotation, fellows will perform clinical assessments of patients with seizure disorders, most of whom are undergoing comprehensive evaluation for epilepsy surgery.
 Assessment results for surgical candidates are presented by the staff neuropsychologist at a weekly, multidisciplinary patient management conference.